AhmetGkp/Dictionary-Application/README.md

 ## How To Use

-* It is quite simple to use the application.
+* It's quite simple to use the application.

 * When you've learned a new word in the language you want to improve,
 add its equivalent in one or two more languages(English and Turkish in this example).